 How to Calibrate Google Maps For Accurate Directions

-Undoubtedly, Google Maps is the most sort after Android app for location services.
+Undoubtedly, Google Maps is the most sought after Android app for location services.
 With over 2.7 billion smartphone users, Google Maps has over 1.5 billion downloads, with other independent apps using its services for food delivery and harnessing product availability through location tracking.

 Google Maps has the best resources when it comes to location services.
 Hence, if your Google map is not showing proper location, then one may have some problems using other apps which directly use location-based services.
 The wrong current location will cause issues with the general functioning of the app.
 If your phone is acting up and not giving the proper location, here is what you need to know to calibrate Google Maps for accurate directions;